alexjohnson505/flock-navigation/README.md

 - Swarms should respect/avoid collisions with other swarms
 - Optimize Code: Section off boids to avoid unnecessary collision detection

+Boids
+___

+This project is inspired by [Craig Reynolds](http://www.red3d.com/cwr/index.html)' research in modeling flocking behaviour.
+Reynolds was influenced by the animal motions of flocks such as birds, or fish schools.
+Reynolds referred to his generic [simulated flocking creatures as Boids](http://www.red3d.com/cwr/boids/).

+To quote Craig Reynolds,

+> In 1986 I made a computer model of coordinated animal
+> motion such as bird flocks and fish schools.
+It was based
+> on three dimensional computational geometry of the sort
+> normally used in computer animation or computer aided design.
+> I called the generic simulated flocking creatures boids.
+> The basic flocking model consists of three simple [steering behaviors](http://www.red3d.com/cwr/steer/)
+> which describe how an individual boid maneuvers based on
+> the positions and velocities its nearby flockmates ([source](http://www.red3d.com/cwr/boids/)).

+Boids operate on 3 main principles:
+ - **Separation**: Avoid crowding flockmates.
+ - **Alignment**: Aim for average heading of flockmates.
+ - **Cohesion**: Aim for average position of flockmates.

 Special Thanks:
 -------------